Best Things to Do in Segovia – One-day trip from Madrid

 Best restaurants in Segovia

 There is a wide range of restaurants in Segovia where you can eat all the local specialties as well as other typical Spanish dishes.

-As your visit to Segovia will probably be of just one day, I recommend you to taste the traditional cuisine of the province.
+As your visit to Segovia will probably be for just one day, I recommend you to taste the traditional cuisine of the province.
 I personally love the suckling lamb but the suckling roast pork is considered the icon of the local cuisine.
 The beans are an excellent alternative too.

 If you don’t know where to eat in Segovia, these are my recommendations for the best restaurants in Segovia:

 From his Inn of Azoguejo, Cándido provided his hospitality for over half a century.

 As he presented the piglets he had cooked, he proceeded to carve them with the edge of a plate.
 This ritual, which currently has become a tradition, served to promote the business and contributed to making it famous worldwide.